ruben-sprengel/ruben-sprengel/README.md

 Hello, I’m @ruben-spr

-i am working as a Full Stack Developer focusing on front end development and backend development aswell DevOps, DevSecOps, IT Security and Scrum.
+i am a Full Stack Developer (Python, JS/TS) with a strong expertise in DevOps, DevSecOps, IT Security and Scrum.

+Get more information about me at my personal website (tbd).